open-contracting-extensions/ocds_frameworkAgreement_DPS_extension/README.md

     "lots": [
       {
         "id": "1",
+        "techniques": {
           "hasFrameworkAgreement": true,
           "frameworkAgreement": {
             "maximumNumberParticipants": 100,
             "method": "withoutReopeningCompetition",
             "durationRationale": "<A good justification>",
             "buyerCategories": "all hospitals in the Tuscany region" }
+        }
       }
     ]